alexandriawhite/Professional-README-Generator/README.md

 ## Description

-This application allows the user to quickly and easily create a README file by using a command-line application.
+This application allows a user to create a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4).
 This allows the project creator to devote more time to working on the project.

 ## Table of Contents
 - [Installation](#installation)